RuanCampello/noteworthy/README.md

   </a>
   <h1 align="center">Noteworthy</h1>
   <p align="center">
-    Noteworthy is a sleek and efficient note-taking web application built with Next.js, Tailwind CSS, and TypeScript.
-It offers users a simple yet powerful platform to organise their thoughts, ideas, and tasks.
+    Noteworthy is a sleek and efficient note-taking web application built with Next.js, Tailwind CSS, and TypeScript. </br>It offers users a simple yet powerful platform to organise their thoughts, ideas, and tasks.
   </p>
   <div align="center">
     <a href="https://nextjs.org/" target="_blank">